 Specifically, cork oak trees.
 A few Californians had planted cork trees from the Mediterranean up the coast in the late 1800s.
 Suddenly in the 1940s, those oaks posed a possible solution to a security vulnerability.
 My research on that story continued last fall during a visit to Davis and Sacramento.

-So I’m pleased to have a paper in the gorgeous fall issue of California History, published with California Historical Society and the University of California Press.
-Many thanks to editor Josh Sides for working to produce a smart, beautiful issue.
-Check it out here.
+So I’m thrilled to have a paper in the gorgeous fall issue of California History, published with California Historical Society and the University of California Press.
+Many thanks to editor Josh Sides for producing a smart, beautiful issue.
+Download my spotlight article: CH_2019_96_3_spotlight.